softwareByAndi/vocab-practice-chrome-extension/README.md

 ### translating conjugations
 - the last thing you or I want to do is manually input translations for every conjugation of a verb.
 So congrats!
 I've automated that for you. (only for English)
 - But the original code created over 524 combinations.
-So I pruned that down to 68 commonly used conjugations.
+So I pruned that down to 109 commonly used conjugations.
 - There are options to translate past present or future tense (note that your input should also be in past present or future tense in your native language)
 ```
     nouns -> 5 conjugations
-    present tense -> 30 conjugations
+    verb present tense -> 30 conjugations
-    past tense -> 8 conjugations
+    verb past tense -> 8 conjugations
-    future tense -> 30 conjugations
+    "to be" tense / future tense -> 66 conjugations
 ```